-COLORADO SPRINGS, COLO. – The WPRA is pleased to announce their contract award winners that work tirelessly behind the scenes to make it all happen and keeps the Association alive and well.
-Each winner will be officially recognized during the annual WPRA Star Celebration on Thursday, Dec.
-5 at the Grand Ballroom of the South Point Hotel and Casino.
+COLORADO SPRINGS, COLORADO – The WPRA is pleased to announce their contract award winners that work tirelessly behind the scenes to make it all happen and keeps the Association alive and well.
+Each winner will be officially recognized during the WPRA Star Celebration at the South Point Hotel and Casino in Las Vegas, Nevada, on Thursday, December 2.

 The WPRA would like to congratulate each of the award recipients as well as those that were nominated for these prestigious awards.

-Below is a full list of those that will be receiving awards at the 2019 WPRA Star Celebration.
+Below is a full list of those that will be recognized by the WPRA in 2021.

 Announcer of the Year